moodlebox/moodlebox/README.md

 #### Version 1.0a1 (alpha), 2016-06-16

 * Installation of a preliminary version (1.0a1) of the [MoodleBox plugin](https://github.com/martignoni/moodlebox-plugin) for Moodle.
-This local plugin helps the administrator of the MoodleBox to monitor some hardware settings and allows restart and shutdown of the MoodleBox via GUI.
+This plugin helps the administrator of the MoodleBox to monitor some hardware settings and allows restart and shutdown of the MoodleBox via GUI.

 #### Version 0.4 (pre-release), 2016-06-04